KevDev13/KevDev13/README.md

 ## Resume

 If you're looking for my resume, that is located [here](https://github.com/KevDev13/resume/blob/main/resume.pdf).
-I use [LaTeX](https://www.latex-project.org/) to format my resume, and use [Overleaf](https://www.overleaf.com/) for my LaTeX editor.

 ## 🔭 What are you currently working on?